daaron678/dylanaaron.github.io/README.md

-Hello, my name is Dylan Aaron.
-This is a repo to hold personal projects.
+Hello, this is a repo to hold my personal projects.